omidarmat/webDevNotes/react/react.md

 > Looking at a complicated application, an example of local state might be the input text in the search bar.
 An example of global state can be the shopping cart since this piece of data is used all over the place.

 The distinction between local and global state matters more in large-scale applications.
 In small apps, we won't have any truly global state.
-One important guideline in state management is to always start with local state, and only move to global state if you truly need it.
+One important guideline in state management is to **always start with local state**, and only move to global state if you truly need it.

 > In practice, we can define global state using React's **Context API** or an external global state management library called **Redux**.

 ### **When and where?**

-It all starts **when** you realize that you need to store some data.
+It all starts **when** you realize that **you need to store some data**.
 When this happens, you have to ask yourself:

 **Will this data change at some point in time?**